 In addition, as a publicly listed company, we may be exposed to increased risk of litigation.
-For example, two putative shareholder class action lawsuits have been filed in the United States District Courts for the Southern District of New York against our Company and certain current and former officers and directors of our Company: Dookeran v.
+For example, two putative shareholder class action lawsuits were filed in the United States District Court for the Southern District of New York against our company and certain current and former officers and directors of our company: Dookeran v.
 Xunlei Limited, et al. (filed on January 18, 2018, Case No. 18-cv-467 (S.D.N.Y.)), and Peng Li v.
 Xunlei Limited, et al. (filed on January 24, 2018, Case No. 18-cv-646 (S.D.N.Y.)).
-Purporting to sue on behalf of all investors who purchased or acquired Xunlei stock from October 10, 2017, to January 11, 2018, plaintiffs allege that certain statements regarding OneCoin, in our press releases and on a quarterly investor call were false and misleading because, among other things, they failed to disclose that OneCoin was a disguised "initial coin offering" and "initial miner offering" and constituted "unlawful financial activity."
+Purporting to sue on behalf of all investors who purchased or acquired Xunlei stock from October 10, 2017 to January 11, 2018, plaintiffs alleged that certain statements regarding OneCoin, in our press releases and on a quarterly investor call, were false and misleading because, among other things, they failed to disclose that OneCoin was a disguised "initial coin offering" and "initial miner offering" and constituted "unlawful financial activity."
 Plaintiffs seek to recover under Sections 10(b) and 20(a) of the U.S. Securities Exchange Act of 1934 and Rule 10b-5 thereunder.
-On April 12, 2018, the court consolidated the actions under the caption In re Xunlei Limited Securities Litigation, No. 18-cv-467 (RJS), and appointed lead plaintiffs and lead plaintiffs' counsel.
-The proceedings are still at an early stage, and the consolidated amended complaint has not yet been filed.
+On April 12, 2018, the court consolidated the actions under the caption In re Xunlei Limited Securities Litigation, No. 18-cv-467 (PAC) and appointed lead plaintiffs who filed a consolidated amended compliant on June 4, 2018.
+We filed a motion to dismiss the amended compliant on August 3, 2018.
+As of October 31, 2018, the motion was fully briefed.
 As a publicly listed company, we may be involved in more class action lawsuits in the future.
-While we believe the claims in this lawsuit are without merit, such kind of lawsuit could divert a significant amount of our management's attention and other resources from our business and operations, which could harm our reputation and restrict our ability to raise capital in the future.
+While we believe the claims in this lawsuit are without merit, such kinds of lawsuits could divert a significant amount of our management's attention and other resources from our business and operations, which could harm our reputation and results of operations are capital in the future.
 In addition, if a claim is successfully made against us, we may be required to pay significant damages, which could have a material adverse effect on our financial condition and results of operations.